 - What is meant by the term ‘quality of life’

 - The assessment and management of the most prevalent palliative care symptoms

 - The final stages of life: recognising when death is approaching, assessing and alleviating the symptoms

 Delivery and assessment

-The module uses a blended approach to teaching and learning including:
+This online course uses a blended approach to teaching and learning including:

-- Fully online accessible live/recoded lectures
+- Fully online accessible live/recorded lectures

 - Open office hours